sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

 ### Proposed Mitigation

 DHCP traffic can be filtered and rate-limited by dropping all packets that exceed a user-specified rate, allowing legitimate users to be serviced by the DHCP server despite an ongoing attack.
 The design  provides a mechanism for DHCP rate-limiting on a specified interface.
-Applying DHCPrate limit on a specific interface required two parameters:
+Applying DHCP rate limit on a specific interface required two parameters:

 -   ##### Interface
     The interface on which the DHCP rate limit is to be applied.